-You can also find the adoption questionnaire and learn about the adoption process by visiting our website: http://www.k-9lifesavers.org/howtoadopt/
+You can learn about the adoption process by visiting: http://www.k-9lifesavers.org/howtoadopt/.

 Your new pet will require a refresher in house-training.
 K-9 Lifesavers strongly recommends all new adopters enroll their new pet into obedience training.
 This provides for an easier transition into a new home, ensures the dog remains well socialized, and helps form a bond between the dog and the new family.

 Adoption fees cover basic vetting, rabies (if puppy is old enough), distemper/parvo vaccinations, deworming, monthly heartworm prevention while in our care (if old enough), monthly flea/tick prevention while in our care, and transport costs.
 K-9 Lifesavers will also cover the cost of spay/neuter at our partner vet at 6 months of age or reimburse adopter for up to the amount of our partner vet cost should you choose to spay/neuter at your own vet.